 Another approach is to choose one judge’s story and name one virtue to cultivate.
 With Deborah, practice wise listening before speaking in a meeting.
 With Gideon, admit a fear to God and take one small faithful step.
 With Samson, notice where impulse crowds out prayer and pause for ten slow breaths before acting.

-It can also help to gather with a friend or in a small group Bible study to read a single episode aloud.
+You can also gather with a friend or in a small group Bible study to read an episode aloud.
 Ask: What does this reveal about God’s heart?
 Where do we see ourselves?
 How does this point us toward Christ?
 Keep the conversation grounded in real life—work deadlines, parenting pressures, or decision fatigue—so Scripture meets you where you live.

 Why does God use such imperfect people in Judges?